Squire Boone: Life in Indiana

 After attempting to establish a settlement near present-day Vicksburg, Mississippi, and staying with his brother Daniel in Missouri for several years, he eventually settled with his family in Harrison County, Indiana, south of Corydon c.
 1804.
 There, he settled with his four sons and the sons of Samuel Boone.
 The settlement is in what is now called Boone Township, and it began to flourish early on.
-Squire Boone personally acquired a large tract of land on the western edge of the township near the cave he and his brother had hid in many years earlier to evade Indians.
+Squire Boone personally acquired a large tract of land on the western edge of the township near the cave he and his brother had hid in many years earlier to evade Native Americans.
 Boone considered the cave to be sacred and decided that was where he wanted to be entombed.

 On his land, Boone carved stone out of a nearby hill to build his home.
 He carved into the quarry wall various religious and political statements that are still there today.
 Boone would also build Old Goshen Church, one of the first churches in the state.
 Boone also became a close friend of Harvey Heth and involved in the local politics of the area as one of the leading citizens.
 He was Harrison County's Justice of the peace in 1808.